By Daniel Ford

 Mike’s hand started shaking.
 He didn’t notice it at first because his mug was empty and he still hadn’t eaten anything.
 He knew he was in real trouble when the tremors reached his elbow.
 The diner’s sweet symphony of assorted languages, whitewashed porcelain plates meeting cheap metal tables, and fry cooks flirting with waitresses coalesced into a high-pitched whine that threatened to lacerate his eardrums.
 Mike could see Ernest’s concerned expression, but he knew if he didn’t use whatever motor skills he had left, he wouldn’t make it to the bathroom.
 He sloppily exited the booth, slurred incoherently, and took three long strides past the counter.

 Mike lowered his shoulder through the bathroom door, sank to his knees, and lifted the seat without studying its condition.
 He violently threw up a mix of half-digested coffee and medication.
 The sight of it made him vomit even more.
-He emptied myself out, but his body refused to believe it.
+He emptied himself out, but his body refused to believe it.
 Dry heave after dry heave forced his head further into the bowl.
 It felt as if all his ribs were cracking.
 The ringing in his ears was deafening.
 He wept as hard as he was throwing up.

 Mike’s body finally began to accept he had nothing left to give.
 He swallowed hard, forcing down whatever stomach acid had been on its way up.
 He flushed the toilet and collapsed.

 He felt drunk, as if he had spent the morning chasing gin and tonics with rotgut whiskey.
 He could hear a voice shouting at him.
 Phil.
 His brother was trying to open her door.
 He kept telling Mike to be quiet.